shengyanli1982/events/README.md

 Why choose `Events`?
 It is simple, lightweight, and has no external dependencies.
 It follows a pipeline and callback function approach, making it suitable for task separation applications.

 `Events` focuses on registering functions for events and emitting events, leaving the execution of functions up to you.
-You can use [`karta`](https://github.com/shengyanli1982/karta) to execute the functions in a separate task, as it implements the `PipelineInterface` interface.
+You can use [`karta`](https://github.com/shengyanli1982/karta) to execute the functions in a separate task, as it implements the `Pipeline` interface.

-Implement the `PipelineInterface` interface to process events and leverage the power of `Events` in your application.
+Implement the `Pipeline` interface to process events and leverage the power of `Events` in your application.

 # Advantages